NCEI Development of Coastal DEMs

-The National Geophysical Data Center (NGDC), an office of the National Oceanic and Atmospheric Administration (NOAA), builds high-resolution coastal digital elevation models (DEMs) to support NOAA's mission to understand and predict changes in Earth's environment and conserve and manage coastal and marine resources to meet our Nation's economic, social and environmental needs.
+The National Centers for Environmental Information (NCEI), an office of the National Oceanic and Atmospheric Administration (NOAA), builds high-resolution coastal digital elevation models (DEMs) to support NOAA's mission to understand and predict changes in Earth's environment and conserve and manage coastal and marine resources to meet our Nation's economic, social and environmental needs.
 The DEMs seamlessly integrate ocean bathymetry data with topographic elevation data to visualize surface relief in coastal zones and to model the behavior of natural processes.

 Table 1: Examples of specifications for coastal inundation DEMs of Mobile, Alabama